morrisyoung/eQTL_BayesMixNeuralNet_simulator/README.md

 4. genotype to cell factor regulation
 5. cell factor to gene expression regulation (with hierarchy prior or not)

 In next step, we can probably build a better simulator with the true genotype but simulated model (the principle from Itsik: mingle the simulation with real data).
+But I think the current simulation of these variables (genotype and batch variables) won't affect us to evaluate our code of training program.

 Other notes of the simulator: